-The Sus may be fictional—they’re the main characters of the hit Chinese TV series All Is Well—but for the viewers who tuned in to their travails at 7:30 every evening in March, their attitudes are all too real.
-Many recognized their own relatives in the misogynistic Mrs. Su and her entitled sons, and were forced to confront the reality that the patriarchal preference for male children has not been left behind in China’s past—and, thanks to improved technology, may influence lives well before birth.
+The Sus may be fictional—they’re the main characters of the hit Chinese TV series All is Well—but for the viewers who tuned in to their travails at 7:30 every evening in March of 2019, their attitudes were all too real.
+Many recognized their own relatives in the misogynistic Mrs. Su and her entitled sons, and were forced to confront the reality that the patriarchal preference for male children has not been left behind in China’s past—and, thanks to ultrasound technology, may influence girls well before birth.

-The baby turned out to be a boy, but Song had perhaps good reason to worry: In the 2015 case of Zhang Aifen, a 53-year-old Jiangsu woman who trampled her newborn granddaughter to death because she wasn’t a grandson, the grandmother’s coldblooded sexism was made all the more shocking by her community’s acceptance of it.
-Zhang’s son and daughter-in-law thought she was guilty only of “traditional thinking” and her neighbors petitioned for leniency; even the judge seemingly agreed, commuting her sentence to 10 years in prison.
+The baby turned out to be a boy, but Song had perhaps good reason to worry: It was reported in 2015 that Zhang Aifen, a 53-year-old Jiangsu woman, trampled her newborn granddaughter to death because she wasn’t a grandson.
+The grandmother’s coldblooded sexism was made all the more shocking by her community’s acceptance of it: Zhang’s son and daughter-in-law thought she was guilty only of “traditional thinking,” and her neighbors petitioned the court for leniency; even the judge seemingly agreed, commuting Zhang’s sentence to 10 years in prison.

 The one-child policy allowed rural families to have a second child if the first was a girl

-While it’s unlikely most other grandmothers would contemplate equally extreme measures, “When my son was born, my mother-in-law called my husband’s sister at the hospital asking if it was a boy or a girl,” Song states.
-“My sister-in-law refused to say, so she concluded it must be a girl, and asked my sister-in-law to adopt the baby—my sister-in-law already has two sons.”
+While it’s unlikely most grandmothers would take such extreme measures, “When my son was born, my mother-in-law called my husband’s sister at the hospital asking if it was a boy or a girl,” Song states.
+“My sister-in-law refused to say, so she concluded it must be a girl, and asked my sister-in-law to adopt the baby”—Song’s sister-in-law already had two sons.

 China’s mania for males dates back to as far as the Shang dynasty (1600 – 1046 BCE), when oracle bones were inscribed, “Delivering boys is good, delivering girls is bad.”
 This blunt pronouncement has manifested in the neglect or abandonment of baby girls, as well as female infanticide, since at least the Warring States period (475 – 221 BCE), when the Legalist tome Han Feizi observed, “Parents congratulate each other on giving birth to a boy, but kill newborn girls.”